 The safety of our employees is our highest priority.
 We are committed to our vision of every employee returning home every day injury-free and we continue to make progress each year.
-While no injury is acceptable, our company-wide injury rate decreased eight percent from 2020 to 2021, and decreased an additional five percent in 2022.
+While no injury is acceptable, our company-wide injury rate decreased 8 percent, 5 percent and 17 percent in 2021, 2022 and 2023, respectively.
 We drive towards our vision of injury-free operations by focusing on five leading safety metrics: housekeeping, leadership engagement, corrective action closure, gas emissions and life safety programs.
-We continuously track and measure our progress against these metrics and have safety subcommittees, composed of leaders from across our company, that are accountable for each respective metric and report to an overall safety steering team chaired by our CEO.
+We continuously track and measure our progress against these metrics at the individual plant level, with each plant accountable for their respective metrics and reporting to the Safety Steering Committee chaired by our CEO.